BlueJRepo/SimpleWebCrawler/README.txt

 */

 1.
-	This RESTFUL service is implemented by using Java/Springboot/Crawler4j for mutithread crawler and Jsoup for the ease html elements access.
+	This RESTFUL service is implemented by using Java/Springboot/Crawler4j for multithreads crawler and Jsoup API for the ease of html elements access.

-    The project is packaged using maven and should be decompressed before starting  on commandline:
+    The project is packaged using maven and should be decompressed before starting from commandline:

 		C:\workspace\SimpleWebCrawler>mvn spring-boot:run

 2.
-	The crawling process is purely Crawler4j, it requires inital parameters which defines the number crawling threads and max page depth of crawling.
+	The crawling process behind is purely based on Crawler4j, it requires initial parameters which defines the number of crawling threads and max page depth.

 	These parameters are listed in the application.properties file.

 3.